 Stage 1 (recorded on VS ware)

 Student in breach of class rules

 Verbal warning (for continual disruption to the teaching and learning environment) Stating that the behaviour is inappropriate and advises the student to make sensible choice and return to task

 Other

 Stage 2 (recorded on VS ware)

 Student continues to be in breach of class rules

-2 nd Verbal warning
+2 nd Verbal warning 12

 Discussion with student at end of class

 Penalty sheets

 Removal of class privileges

 Written work in class

 Communication with Parent/Guardian (School app or Journal)

 Moving students seating position (sitting in front of class)

-Other
+Other BEHAVIOUR

 Stage 3 (recorded on VS ware)

 Student continues to be disruptive in class/ more serious breach of Code of Behaviour

 Penalty exercises assigned - (fair and reasonable)

-Teacher led lunchtime detention
+Feacher led lunchtime detention

 Teacher spoke with student to see how problem can be solved without a referral

 Other

 Stage 4

 (referral to Class tutor recorded on VSware as behaviour referral)

-Details of current incide nt:
+Details of current incident:

-Signed BEHAVIOUR
+igned

+glicu

+Details of actions taken by: Tutor Year head Deputy Principal Principal

+Details of actions and a j.
+Take Zepas, Timespan

+.00

-Appendix 2: Referral Meeting g with Class Tutor.
-Princip
+18. Appendix 2: Referral Meeting with Class Tutor.

+This form must be completed by the student before meeting with their class tutor.

 Student: Date of meeting: Class Tutor:

-Why have you been refe erred?
+Why have you been referred 19

+why have you been referred 4.

-L What area of our school 's code of discipline have you brok ken?
+What area of our school's c ode of discipline have you brol ken?

-, , mai area or our belloof
+T 1

-Can you explain why this happened?
+Can you explain why this ha appened?

 What commitment can you give to your future conduct?

+, ,